-The trust fund manager compares the IRR investment type, amount, purchase date, and maturity date to the Investment Confirmation.
-After investigating and resolving any differences, the trust fund manager approves the IRR and the Investment Confirmation.
-The trust fund manager combines the Fund Checklist, the IRR, Investment Confirmation, the Cash Forecasting Report, and the receipt/disbursement source documentation in the DTSP for the reviewing trust fund managers.
-The trust fund manager digitally signs the DTSP.
-For the GCRTF, the trust fund manager combines the Fund Checklist, IPAC, or ASAP report (returns), Investment Confirmation, the EXCEL Cash Sheet, the Journal OBI Report, and the receipt/disbursement source documentation in the DTSP for the reviewing trust fund managers.
+The accountant compares the IRR investment type, amount, purchase date, and maturity date to the Investment Confirmation.
+After investigating and resolving any differences, the accountant approves the IRR and the Investment Confirmation.
+The accountant combines the Fund Checklist, the IRR, Investment Confirmation, the Cash Forecasting Report, and the receipt/disbursement source documentation in the DTSP for the reviewing accountants.
+The accountant digitally signs the DTSP.
+For the GCRTF, the accountant combines the Fund Checklist, IPAC, or ASAP report (returns), Investment Confirmation, the Cash Forecasting Report, the Journal OBI Report, and the receipt/disbursement source documentation in the DTSP for the reviewing accountants.

-The reviewing trust fund managers inspect the Fund Checklist and Investment/Redemption Requests, the Investment Confirmation, the Cash Forecasting Report, and the receipt/disbursement source documentation to ensure that the proper amount was invested, to confirm that the trust fund manager purchased an authorized investment, and to ensure that the investment amount and timing is consistent throughout all of these documents.
-For the GCRTF, the reviewing trust fund manager inspects the Fund Checklist, IPAC, or ASAP report (returns), Investment Confirmation, the EXCEL Cash Forecasting Sheet, the Journal OBI Report, and the receipt/disbursement source documentation.
-The reviewing trust fund managers document their approval on the DTSP by digitally signing it.
+The reviewing accountants inspect the Fund Checklist, the Investment Confirmation, the Cash Forecasting Report, and the receipt source documentation to assess whether the proper amount was invested, the investment was invested in the proper accounting period, to confirm that the accountant purchased an authorized investment, and to assess whether the investment amount and timing is consistent throughout all of these documents.
+For the GCRTF, the reviewing accountants inspect the Fund Checklist, IPAC, or ASAP report (returns), Investment Confirmation, the Cash Forecasting Report, and the receipt source documentation.
+The reviewing accountants document their approval by digitally signing the DTSP after the review is complete.
+The supervisor reviews and signs the journal entries.